ggirelli/iFISH-probe-design/docs/scripts.md

 For security reasons, if the specified `outputDirectory ` already exists, the script triggers an `AssertError`.
 To force this through, use the `-f` option.
 But keep in mind that this will overwrite the specified `outputDirectory`, deleting its whole content.

+Note also that, by default, if the number of oligos in the specified region of interest is lower than the number requested via `--n-oligo`, the largest probe possible is generated.
+If a smaller probe would not be useful, use `--exact-n-oligo` to stop the execution earlier.

-## `ifpd_serve`
+## `ifpd serve`

 This script can be used to run the `ifpd` [web interface]({{ site.baseurl }}/interface) on your own computer.
 If run without any parameters, it serves the interface at the `0.0.0.0:8080` address.
 URL and port can be customized using the `-u` and `-p` options, respectively.

 The interface requires also a `static` folder (by default created in the package installation path), where databases and queries are stored.
-It is highly advised to specify a custom static folder path using the `-s` option.
-The structure of the static folder, created when running `ifpd_serve` the first time, is the following:
+It is highly advised to specify a custom static folder path.
+The structure of the static folder, created when running `ifpd serve` the first time, is the following:

 ```
 static_folder